SHIRAZ DURING VARIOUS AGES SUBSEQUENT TO ISLAM

 The great stones of the columns, and the kerbs of the stone tanks, and the plinths and socles of the buildings were all brought from the mountains north-west of Shiráz from a quarry still known as Karím Khàn’s Quarry.
-The marble used in the bath, the citadel and the museum was brought from Tabriz and Yazd.
+The marble used in the bath, the citadel, and the museum were brought from Tabriz and Yazd.

 The writer of the book entitled «Gítí Gushà-ye Zand» Muhammad Sàdeq Shirazi, in the course of his description of the Karím Khàn buildings in Shiráz, writes as follows:

 Karím Khàn Zand was ashamed to take up his abode in the quarters of former rulers.
 For this reason, he decided to erect noble buildings worthy of his rank and region.
 For the erection of the royal citadel, the mosque, the bàzàr, the reservoirs and the bath, he obtained the assistance of all the masons, artists, architects and craftsmen of his time from all parts of the country.
 And it is written that more than 12,000 workmen were daily occupied, and for their pleasure and amusement, musicians were employed to play to them.

 As evidence of the stability of the Karím Khàn buildings, it is sufficient to state that two severe earthquakes which occurred in the years 1239 and 1269 A. H. destroyed and ruined more than half of Shiráz, including many of the shrines and mosques, but had no effect on the buildings put up by Karím Khàn, which stood firm and unshaken, and unless they should be deliberately destroyed, they will survive for many a long year to cone.